So, you’re talking to a new guy. Things are new, fresh, and exciting. Flirty texts are shooting back and forth, and there are no signs it'll stop.

 The immediate instinct is to think, “No, why would a guy who’s only after sex invest so much time in me?”
 But this, unfortunately, is an assumption.

 The sad truth is that the guy you're wondering about might not be trying to get his money’s worth on an unlimited texting plan.
 So, let's dive into why a player might be texting you every day.
-Here's what we'll cover:
+First, here are our quick-fire thoughts:

 We'd all be lying if we said that we'd never texted someone we weren't really into.
 The attention feels great!
 It isn’t nice, I know, but I also know that we’ve all done it.
 What you might not know, however, is that it does fall into the category of player-esque behavior.